-The Issuer has confirmed that this Base Prospectus contains all information regarding the Issuer and (subject to being supplemented by any Final Terms as referred to below) the Notes issued under the Programme which is (in the context of the Programme and the issue of the Notes) material, and such information is true and accurate in all respects and is not misleading.
+The Issuer has confirmed that this Base Prospectus contains all information regarding the Issuer and (subject to being supplemented by any Final Terms as referred to below) the Notes issued under the Program which is (in the context of the Program and the issue of the Notes) material, and such information is true and accurate in all respects and is not misleading.
 The Issuer accepts responsibility for the information contained in this Base Prospectus.
-To the best of the knowledge and belief of the Issuer (which has taken all reasonable care to ensure that such is the case) the information contained in this Base Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.
+To the best knowledge and belief of the Issuer (which has taken all reasonable care to ensure that such is the case) the information contained in this Base Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.
 Any information from third-parties contained in this Base Prospectus has been accurately reproduced and, as far as the Issuer is aware and able to ascertain from the information published by such third parties, does not omit anything likely to render the reproduced information inaccurate or misleading.
 The Issuer accepts responsibility accordingly.

-Notice of the aggregate principal amount of Notes, interest (if any) payable in respect of Notes, the issue price of Notes and any other terms and conditions not contained herein which are applicable to each Tranche (as defined under 'Terms and Conditions of the Notes') of Notes will be set forth in the Final Terms which, with respect to Notes to be listed on Euronext Amsterdam, will be filed with the AFM and delivered to Euronext Amsterdam on or before the relevant Issue Date of the Notes of such Tranche, with respect to Notes to be listed on the Luxembourg Stock Exchange, will be filed with the AFM and delivered to the Luxembourg Stock Exchange on or before the relevant Issue Date of the Notes of such Tranche and with respect to Notes to be listed on another regulated market within the European Economic Area will, will be filed with the AFM and delivered to the relevant authority in the Relevant Member State on or before the relevant Issue Date of the Notes of such Tranche.
+Notice of the aggregate principal amount of Notes, interest (if any) payable in respect of Notes, the issue price of Notes and any other terms and conditions not contained herein which are applicable to each Tranche (as defined under 'Terms and Conditions of the Notes') of Notes will be set forth in the Final Terms which, with respect to Notes to be listed on Euronext Amsterdam, will be filed with the AFM and delivered to Euronext Amsterdam on or before the relevant Issue Date of the Notes of such Tranche, with respect to Notes to be listed on the Luxembourg Stock Exchange, will be filed with the AFM and delivered to the Luxembourg Stock Exchange on or before the relevant Issue Date of such Tranche and with respect to Notes to be listed on another regulated market within the European Economic Area, will be filed with the AFM and delivered to the relevant authority in the Relevant Member State on or before the relevant Issue Date of the Notes of such Tranche and with respect to Notes to be listed on another regulated market within the European Economic Area, will be filed with the AFM and delivered to the relevant authority in the Relevant Member State on or before the relevant Issue Date of the relevant Issue Date of the Notes of such Tranche and with respect to Notes of such Tranche.